What’s on this page?

 - Who else might I see as part of my treatment?

-If your GP refers you to the rheumatology department you will be sent an appointment letter for one of our outpatient clinics.
-The main clinics are at Royal Cornwall Hospital and Derriford Hospital but clinics are also held at Bodmin, Falmouth, Newquay, Redruth, St Austell and Penzance ++++
+If your GP refers you to the rheumatology department you will be sent an appointment letter.
+The main clinics are at Truro Health Park and Derriford Hospital.

-If you are unable to keep your appointment please call xxx to inform our receptionist as soon as possible so that your appointment time can be offered to someone else.
+If you are unable to keep your appointment please inform the clinic as soon as possible so that your appointment time can be offered to someone else.

 Please bring a list of all your current medications and dosages.
 If you have had a previous rheumatology appointment and have been given a drug monitoring booklet please bring this too.
 You should also bring a sample of urine for routine testing.